Endzone 2 Game Cover

 • “I have had zero issues so far, and the game looks good and runs great.”

-• “Optimization is needed for sure.
-Changing the graphics settings doesn't seem to help at all, and the game tends to chug when you have multiple zones and a high population.
-While this is normal and expected in these types of games, this game doesn't look very graphically demanding.
-I have never encountered any game freezes or crashes, though.”
+• “Optimization is needed for sure; changing the graphics settings doesn't seem to help at all with this issue.
+The game tends to chug when you have multiple zones and a high population.
+While this is normal and expected in these types of games, this game also doesn't look very graphically demanding as it should be.
+I have never run into any game freezes or crashes, though.”

 • “I mean that it kept the atmosphere and the charm of the first game.”